sarahhenderson/Crafty-Social-Buttons/src/README.txt

 5. *Share buttons* displayed with post count bubbles next to them (twenty thirteen theme, arbenting icon set).

 == Changelog ==

+= 1.4.3 =
+* Added WhatsApp share button (displays on mobile devices only)
+* Moved some of the less common settings to an advanced settings page, to make the common ones easier to work with
+* Added the ability to add custom css classes to the button group (useful if you want to use something like animate.css)
+* Ability to choose which post types the sharing buttons get added to (including custom post types)

 = 1.4.2 =
 * Fixed bug generating a notice next to link buttons